DPD Exercise 3: Transport properties of DPD fluids

 There are number of techniques to measure the viscosity of a fluid from DPD simulations based on non-equilibrium molecular dynamics (NEMD) techniques.
 Measuring viscosity using linear shear is one such approach: we can calculate resulting shear stresses from setting constant velocity gradients in a simulation box, with the relationship between the two providing the viscosity.

 A boundary condition available in DL_MESO_DPD - the Lees-Edwards periodic boundary condition [Lees1972] - can apply a constant velocity gradient (a linear shear flow) throughout a simulation box.
-The products of pairwise forces and vectors between particle pairs provides our shear stress tensor \(\sigma_{\alpha \beta}\), and values of this property averaged over a reasonably large number of timesteps gives a representative value for the flow.
+The products of pairwise forces and vectors between particle pairs divided by the system volume provide our stress tensor \(\sigma_{\alpha \beta}\), and values of this property averaged over a reasonably large number of timesteps gives a representative value for the flow.

-The same tensor divided by the system volume provides the pressure tensor \(p_{\alpha \beta}\), which will not depend upon the system size (either volume or number of particles).
-Only one of the off-diagonal terms is needed: for instance, if we are varying the \(x\)-component of velocity varies along \(y\), we will need to look at \(p_{yx}\) [2].
-This value will equal the negative of the shear stress \(\tau\) for the applied flow, i.e. \(\tau = -p_{yx}\).
+Only one of the off-diagonal terms of the stress tensor is needed: for instance, if we are varying the \(x\)-component of velocity varies along \(y\), we will need to look at \(\sigma_{yx}\) [2].
+This value will equal the negative of the shear stress \(\tau\) for the applied flow, i.e. \(\tau = -\sigma_{yx}\).

 The viscosity of a fluid is equal to the derivative of shear stress \(\tau\) with respect to shear rate \(\dot{\gamma} = \left|\frac{\partial v_x}{\partial y}\right|\):